Plan your vacation

 How to prepare best: Take some snacks with you!

 Not even for those travelers, it can be advisable to bring preserved foods for your travel.
-You should only beware of the customs regulation that forbid the import of fresh foods and take the high temperatures in account.
+You should only beware of the customs regulation.
+It is forbidden to import of fresh foods.
+Also, one should take the high temperatures in account.
 Ideal supplies are long-lasting and packed snacks like cereal bars.
 In our article on the packing list, you will find further examples.